 Is it safe to take payment links?

 Yes, payment links are perfectly safe.
-Customers can pay by link using MasterCard and Verified by Visa, which ensures there is strong protection against fraud and your customers’ cardholder data is safe.
+Customers can pay by link using card scheme compliant versions of EMV® 3-D Secure, which ensures there is strong protection against fraud and your customers’ cardholder data is kept safe.

 By using Tyl, you can take online payments through our virtual terminal, or using a hosted payment page, which we can help add to your website.
 Our hosted webpages are fully PCI compliant as they technically belong to us.
 Whether you take a link payment or get paid through a hosted webpage, your customers can authenticate the purchase using 3D Secure for added safety.